ello/grandstand/README.md

 * Install PostgreSQL (9.4 or newer) if you don't have it already
 * Clone this repo
 * Run `bundle install` and `bundle exec rake db:setup`
-* Fire up the API server with `bundle exec rails server`
 * Run the test suite with `bundle exec rake`

 ##### Deployment, Operations, and Gotchas